BYLAWS OF MIDLAND WATER ASSOCIATION, INC.

 - Membership shall be considered appurtenant to the real property which is owned by the member and identified by tax account number or tax lot number.

 - Membership shall be transferable but the transfer will be effective only when noted on the books of the corporation.
-Such transfer will be made only to a person who obtains a qualifying interest in the property.
-A member will transfer his membership in the corporation to his successor in interest as part of the transaction whereby he disposes of his interests to said property.
+Such transfer will be made only to a person who becomes a fee title owner or joint tenant in the real property served, as recorded with the county.
+A member will transfer his membership in the corporation to his successor in interest as part of the transaction whereby he disposes of his interests in said property.
 The secretary upon request will make note of such transfer on the records of the corporation and shall issue a new certificate to the successor in interest of the previous existing member.
 The certificate shall bear the same number as the certificate it replaces.

 - When membership in the corporation is not transferred, it shall terminate upon the disposition or other termination of the member’s interest in the property, regardless of whether or not the certificate is surrendered to the corporation.
 Membership also may be terminated by action of the board of directors where the use of the property is changed so as to materially increase the amount of water consumed to the prejudice of other existing members or to the prejudice of the orderly operation of the business.